pytorch/rfcs/RFC-0053-user-kernel-fusion.md

 Registering a user kernel in the compute graph relies on two representations of the user kernel.
 For buffer mutation tracking, the TTIR representation is flattened into a linear def-use chain, then a simple upward traversal from read/write sinks to the kernel’s parameters is performed.
-The Python AST of the kernel’s source is traversed both during initialisation and code generation to locate all `tl.store` expressions.
-All downstream logic (legality checks, code generation) is predicated on a single mutated buffer.
+The Python AST is traversed both at initialisation and during code generation to locate `tl.store` expressions.
+During `UserDefinedTritonKernel` initialisation, a kernel-level `can_fuse_epilogue` flag is set, derived from information from both the TTIR and AST traversals.
+All downstream logic (additional legality checks, code generation) is then predicated on a single mutated buffer.

-Several changes are required to relax this.
-In the scheduler, the mutated buffer can no longer be assumed.
-It must be resolved per fusion-pair candidate, as the intersection of the user kernel’s writes and the epilogue’s reads.
-Fusion legality checks and intermediate buffer pruning must then be operated on this resolved buffer.
-On the AST side, the single `tl.store` restriction can be lifted, and the empty-tensor check must be deferred until the target buffer is known.
-During code generation, each `tl.store` node must be attributed to its corresponding buffer so that the correct store is rewritten with the fused epilogue’s variable.
+To support multi-output kernels, where a single output may have a fused epilogue, all fusion legality checks must be deferred until the fusion candidate pair is known.
+The AST traversal during code generation locates the `tl.store` AST node, and replaces it with the fused epilogue's computational results.

+[#181138](https://github.com/pytorch/pytorch/pull/181138) is a NFC refactor for cleaner seperation.
+TTIR parsing gathers buffer access information, AST traversal is deferred to code generation, and all fusion legality checks are consolidated to the scheduler.
+Single `tl.store` kernels remain the only supported case.

-Resolving the intermediate buffer of fusion candidates is straightforward.
-However, bridging the output buffer to the correct `tl.store` AST node is slightly more involved.
+Building ontop these changes, for multi-output kernels, the target buffer may be resolved as the intersection of the user kernel's writes and epilogue's read.
+Bridging the resolved buffer to the correct `tl.store` AST node during code generation is more involved.
+The AST contains multiple `tl.store` nodes, so naive traversal cannot identify which node corresponds to the fused buffer when rewriting the kernel.
 During TTIR parsing, we may retrieve the line number of each `tl.store` from Triton’s MLIR bindings.
-Then, during the upward traversal, we attach it to a new dependency type, `UserTritonDep`, in place of `StarDep`.
+Then, during the upward traversal of the flattened def-use chain, we store it to the corresponding dependency, `UserTritonDep` (introduced in [#181138](https://github.com/pytorch/pytorch/pull/181138)).
 Finally, during code generation, the line number serves as the canonical reference between the resolved buffer’s `UserTritonDep` and its corresponding AST node, allowing the correct `tl.store` to be located and rewritten.

-In summary, all fusion-specific legality checks are deferred from initialisation to scheduling, where the fusion candidate pair is known.
-AST manipulation is deferred to code generation, where it is performed if fusion proceeds.

 > There may be opinions about removing AST parsing/unparsing entirely.
-My initial implementation of user-kernel fusion (prior to what's been landed) did not rely on AST and instead involved string manipulation of the kernel source, which may be less stable.
+My initial implementation of user-kernel fusion (prior to what's been landed) did not rely on AST and instead involved string manipulation of the kernel source, which may be hacky/less stable.

 ### **Multiple Epilogue Operations**
 In the case of an epilogue representated as multiple `SchedulerNode`s or a `FusedSchedulerNode`,